andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 WorkManager.getInstance().enqueue(myWork)
 </code></pre>

 The first line initializes an object of type `Constraints`.
-As soon as all declared constraints are met, a scheduled work gets ready for execution.
+As soon as all declared constraints are met, the scheduled work gets ready for execution.
-It makes sense to add a `NetworkType.CONNECTED` constraint to an upload task, because you can't upload data unless there is a connection.
+It makes sense to add a `NetworkType.CONNECTED` constraint to any upload task, because you can't upload data unless there is a connection.

 The `inputData` object holds necessary information that is required for the execution of the background work (like a file name that needs to be uploaded).
 Please be careful that you don't exceed 10KB...
 Otherwise, you encounter an `IllegalStateException` at runtime.